GitHowTo/githowto-content/pages/en/creating_a_branch.md

 <h2><em>05</em> Next</h2>

 <p>We now have a new branch named style with three new commits.
-Next lesson will show how to navigate and switch between branches.</p>
+The next lesson will show how to navigate and switch between branches.</p>